 One Giant Leap: Philip Bono's ROMBUS

-Philip Bono was a renowned space engineer whose designs paved the way for single-stage-to-orbit (SSTO) and vertical takeoff and landing (VTOL) spacecraft such as McDonnell Douglas's DC-X and SpaceX's Super Heavy.
+Philip Bono was a renowned space engineer whose designs paved the way for single-stage-to-orbit (SSTO) and vertical takeoff and landing (VTOL) spacecraft such as McDonnell Douglas's DC-X and SpaceX's Starship.
 His innovative concepts ranged from suborbital passenger transports to expeditions to the moon and Mars.

 Bono was born in Brooklyn, New York on January 13, 1921.
 After serving in the US Navy Reserves during World War II, he first worked as an engineer for North American Aviation from 1947 to 1949.
 From 1949 to 1951, he worked for Douglas Aircraft Company before being employed by Boeing, where he remained until 1960.
 Afterwards, he was hired away by Douglas Huntington Beach and it was during this period he did the majority of his advanced space design work.
 Among his early designs is Nova, the super heavy-lift launch vehicle and competitor to the Saturn V. Bono's first design for a reusable SSTO booster was named ROOST, standing for Reusable One-stage Orbital Space Truck.
 ROOST developed into ROMBUS, which is the focus of this post.
 Bono obtained two patents in 1965 and 1967 for a recoverable single stage spacecraft booster and in 1969 co-authored the book Frontiers of Space, which is available for purchase online.
 Mere months after his death on May 23, 1993, his old employer McDonnell Douglas flew the first of a series of successful DC-X test flights.